-The Most Beautiful Runs in Houston
+The Most Beautiful Running Paths in Houston

 Buffalo Bayou Park

-Buffalo Bend Nature Park
+Yolanda Black Navarro Buffalo Bend Nature Park

 Over on the eastern trailhead of the Buffalo Bayou, you’ll find this 10-acre park located near the Port of Houston turning basin.
-The former industrial area began its metamorphosis into a rad-looking greenspace and wildlife conservation area in 2009.
-It officially opened in February of 2016, and with it came enhancements like 10,000 wetland plants, rock walls, and winding hike and bike trails where you get to hangout with ducks.
-The serene park is only open for “passive recreation,” so you won’t find any pesky tennis or basketball games getting in the way of your zen.
+The former industrial area began its metamorphosis into a rad-looking greenspace and wildlife conservation area back in 2009.
+It officially opened in 2016, and with it came enhancements like 10,000 wetland plants, rock walls, and winding hike and bike trails where you get to hangout with ducks.
+The serene park is only open for “passive recreation,” so you won’t find any pesky tennis or basketball games getting in the way of your runner’s zen.

 Rice University Loop